indrode/zsh-custom/README.md

 	ENABLE_SWAP.setting
 	CHECK_MAIL.setting

+Set up an intro message or ascii art similar if you wish and call it `.settings/INTRO.setting`.
+This file will be displayed when starting a new session.

 ## Dependencies

 My setup includes some gimmicks that require `figlet` which can be installed via `Fink`, a package manager for OS X. To install Fink, follow the [Fink instructions](http://www.finkproject.org/download/srcdist.php).
 Once Fink is installed and package description files and patches are installed, install `figlet`.